ADD, ADHD? Or Is Your Child Escaping Reality?

-Recently I treated a 13 yr old boy, who has the inner wisdom of Ghandi.
+Recently I treated a 13 yr old boy from Ottawa, who has the inner wisdom of Ghandi.

 His mother was concerned about his apparent lack of focus at school, and how his self-esteem was so significantly affected by his poor marks.

 He was bullied and, having a genuine sense of caring for those kids who would be blamed, and he believed that he needed to accept the responsibility of fault in the schoolyard as well as at home.

 In sessions, we discussed how he saw his inner warrior.
 He realised that when he felt weak or powerless, his inner warrior had retreated to the ‘head in the clouds’ place, and as a result, he was left with a feeling of defeat and surrender.

 Finding the Inner Warrior

 When I asked him to describe his warrior, his response left me speechless.

 This is indeed a moment in my practice when I know, beyond a shadow of a doubt, how very much I love what I do!

 This young sage went on to describe a Samurai warrior.
 He held a golden sword with a dragon etched into the blade.